Giskard-AI/giskard/docs/open_source/testset_generation/testset_generation/index.md

 agents **automatically**.

 (q_types)=
 ## What does RAGET do exactly?

-RAGET automatically generates a list of `question`, `reference_answer` and `reference_context` from the knowledge base of the RAG.
-The **generated test set is then used to evaluate your RAG agent**.
+RAGET can generate automatically a list of `question`, `reference_answer` and `reference_context` from the knowledge base of the RAG.
+It relies on a chain of LLM operations to generate realistic questions across different types.
-All questions are asked to your agent and its answers are compared against the reference answers to calculate a score.
+You can then use this **generated test set is to evaluate your RAG agent**.

+By default, RAGET will create multiple types of questions.
+Each of them are designed to target and evaluate specific components of the RAG system (for example: the retriever, the generation, or the quality of your knowledge base chunks).
+During evaluation, RAGET will use a mapping between questions type and RAG components to identify possible weaknesses affecting a specific component of your RAG agent.

 RAGET is capable of targeting and evaluating the following components of a RAG agent:
 - **`Generator`**: the LLM used inside the RAG to generate the answers
 - **`Retriever`**: fetch relevant documents from the knowledge base according to a user query
 - **`Rewriter`** (optional): rewrite the user query to make it more relevant to the knowledge base or to account for chat history
 - **`Router`** (optional): filter the query of the user based on his intentions (intentions detection)
 - **`Knowledge Base`**: the set of documents given to the RAG to generate the answers

-RAGET currently automatically generates 6 types of questions.
-Each of them are designed to target and evaluate specific components of the RAG system.
+These are the question types currently supported by RAGET:
 ```{list-table}
 :header-rows: 1
 :widths: 20, 50, 25